KingMakers

 Reducing friction in cognitive heavy journeys

 The core journey requires users to make multiple decisions before committing.
-The more actions, the more revenue, but the process is also cognitively demanding.
-This gets harder when most users operate on low-bandwidth networks and entry-level Android devices.
-Friction isn't isolated to one screen, it compounds across the entire journey.
+More actions mean more revenue, and the process is cognitively demanding.
+This gets harder when most users operate on low bandwidth networks and entry level Android devices, where friction compounds across the entire journey.

-The system allows exploration but makes commitment easy to postpone.
-That's why friction exists at multiple points: users browse extensively but delay their first action, drop-off is high after the first action, navigation patterns increase cognitive load, network instability causes state loss, and social sharing happens outside the product.
+The system allows exploration while making commitment easy to postpone.
+Users browse extensively then delay their first action.
+Drop off spikes after that first action.
+Navigation patterns add cognitive load.
+Network instability causes state loss.
+Social sharing happens outside the product entirely.

 The problem